Tomx0826/Score-Based-Matching-for-City-Scale-Multi-Target-Multi-Camera-Vehicle-Tracking/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; 3.
 The final MTMC tracking results are in the file "submit_result_expand_1.3_truncation_filter_roi_result.txt"

 Our Result can be download here: [track1.txt](<https://drive.google.com/file/d/1tpGhTlV8YqP_4oihVO1H3Fm9PnN70qiv/view?usp=sharing>)
-If you need the paper of this research, please contact us by email.
+If you need the paper of this research, please contact us by email: tom0826.ee09@nycu.edu.tw.